Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the regulatory framework for professional indemnity insurance (PII) as it applies to solicitors in England and Wales.
-This article covers the following syllabus points:
+For SQE1, you are required to understand the regulatory framework for professional indemnity insurance (PII) as it applies to solicitors in England and Wales, with a focus on the following syllabus points:

 • the SRA Principles and their relevance to risk and insurance